Tamworth in Staffordshire

 There are great places to visit near Tamworth including some great caves, cities, towns, villages, castles, historic buildings, ancient sites, lakes, roman sites, hills and country parks.

-The area around Tamworth features a number of interesting cities including Stoke-on-Trent, and Lichfield.
+The area around Tamworth boasts some of the best cities including Stoke-on-Trent, and Lichfield.

 There are a number of villages near to Tamworth including Mow Cop.